2019 Rugby World Cup: World media react to Japan loss to Springboks

 "It is up to those running the game to ensure the interest in rugby sparked by Japan's achievement in reaching the knockout stage for the first time is not dissipated by inaction.
 That Japan asked more searching questions of South Africa than Italy, who have been in the Six Nations since 2000, did in the group stage, said everything about the need to involve them in the Rugby Championship without delay."

-Japan's dream Rugby World Cup campaign ended by South Africa - by George Ramsay of CNN
+Japan's dream Rugby World Cup campaign ended by South Africa - by Tom Hamilton of ESPN

 "The Japan fans woke from their rugby dream to the sound of South African cheers reverberating around Tokyo.